SanchezSanchezSanchez/antigravity-phaselock/README.md

 ## Documentation

-The following documents provide the complete blueprint for this extension:
+The following documents provide the complete blueprint for this unmatchable extension:

-*   **[Design Document](./docs/design_document.md):** Details the architectural design, tool definitions, and integration points.
+*   **[Phaselock Design Document](./docs/design_document.md):** Details the architectural design, tool definitions, and integration points for the Phaselock Protocol.
+*   **[CMO Design Document](./docs/cmo_design_document.md):** Details the revolutionary Cognitive Meta-Optimization (CMO) system, including Self-Distillation and Adaptive Quantization.
 *   **[Integration Analysis](./docs/integration_analysis.md):** Synthesizes findings from the Antigravity documentation and outlines the core integration strategy.

 ## Getting Started (For the Next AI Agent)